The highs & lows that made Pique go from Man Utd outcast to Barca icon

 “I will become a regular fan,” the World Cup winner continued.
 “I will support the team.
 I will pass my love for Barça to my children, like my family did with me.
 And you know me, sooner or later, I will be back.”

-The Spaniard is relentless in his pursuit of greatness, picking up La Liga titles, Champions League crowns and domestic cups along the way to becoming a legend in Catalonia.
+Pique has been relentless in his pursuit of greatness, picking up La Liga titles, Champions League crowns and domestic cups along the way to becoming a legend in Catalonia.

-Pique is now the most decorated defender in Barca’s history, but his journey to achieving that status was not plain sailing.
+The 35-year-old is now the most decorated defender in Barca’s history, but his journey to achieving that status was not plain sailing.
 In fact, it took some harsh lessons at United to mould Pique into the man he is today.

 Pique began his Old Trafford career at the age of 17, appearing in a League Cup tie against Crewe Alexandra in October 2004.
 That season, he also appeared once in both the Champions League and FA Cup.

 Seven first-team outings and a Premier League debut followed in the 2005-06 season before Pique went on loan to Real Zaragoza for the 2006-07 campaign.
 It was when he arrived back in England that his fortunes – so bright for such a young player – began to turn.

 Speaking to The Players’ Tribune, Pique recalled the game which saw his chances of making it at United fade: “In 2007, after two years in England, [Sir Alex Ferguson] told me that I was going to play about 25 games that season.

 “Everything started well.
 I was getting to play a bit alongside Rio [Ferdinand].
 And then, in November, we went to play in Bolton.